-To get to the Chao Praya river take the train to Sathorn Taksin station.
+To get to Chao Praya river take the train to Sathorn Taksin station.
 Walk down the stairs and there are ferry piers on both sides.
-Sellers will approach you and offer river boat cruises (1,2 or 3 hours).
+Sellers will come to you and offer river boat cruises (1,2 or 3 hours).

-These cruises are ok but they cost a lot more than tickets to regular Bangkok river ferries.
-The good thing with them is that they bring you to smaller side canals west of Chao Praya where bigger river ferries don’t go.
+These cruises are OK but they are higher priced than regular Bangkok river ferries.
+Yet the good thing about them is that they take you to smaller side canals west of Chao Praya where bigger river ferries don’t go.